fredwu/toy-robot-elixir/README.md

 The infamous Toy Robot code test done in Elixir.
 Please see [PROBLEM.md](PROBLEM.md) for more information.

+The purpose of this is for me to learn and practice Elixir after reading [Programming Elixir](https://pragprog.com/downloads/1724546).

 ## Prerequisite

 - Erlang (tested on 18.3)